ginolhac/chip-seq/docs/index.md

 - `-I` is for interactive, default is passive
 - `-t inner=xxx`, connect to a `container`, specific for today because we booked resources for the course
 - `-l` define the resources you need.
 The less you ask for, the more high up you are in the queue.
-A `node` is usually composed of 12 `cores`, so 12 tasks could be run in parallel. `walltime` define for how long in hours your job will last.
+A `node` is usually composed of 12 or 24 `cores`, so 12 tasks could be run in parallel. `walltime` define for how long in hours your job will last.

 Once logged in, the prompt changes for: